Statistical inference in two-stage observation models including algorithmic randomness: General Framework

 As in \Cref{Thconfint}, $J$ will often be continuous and supported on all of $\R^d$, in which case any closed and bounded convex set $\F$ with a small ball containing the origin in its interior satisfies the required conditions.

 Compared with the general sub-randomization method from \Cref{Thconfint}, the advantage of this method from Corollary \ref{ThconfintS} is that it does not require using estimators $\smash{\hT_{m,n}}$ of the scaling factors $T_{m,n}$, as scaling is automatically accounted for.
+A simplified result on inference via sub-randomization for a scalar parameter is provided in Section \ref{scalar}.